kevinlin/ai-sdlc-playbook/docs/prompt-library/README.md

+---
+description: This library provides a curated selection of prompts designed to optimize your use of AI tools throughout the software development lifecycle.
+These battle-tested examples serve as guidelines that you can adapt to your specific project needs.
+---

 # Prompt Library Overview

 This library provides a curated selection of prompts designed to optimize your use of AI tools throughout the software development lifecycle.
 These battle-tested examples serve as guidelines that you can adapt to your specific project needs rather than using them verbatim.